 - Not very water resistant

 This is also Blake stitched, not Goodyear welted.
-This makes for a lighter shoe, albeit one that’s a bit harder to resole.
-Beckett Simonon insists on calling this a “resoleable Blake stitch” and there are indeed some Blake stitch shoes that can be resoled, you just might have a slightly harder time finding a cobbler happy to perform the operation.
+This makes for a lighter and more flexible shoe, albeit one that’s less water resistant and a bit harder to resole.
+They can be resoled, it’s just harder to find a cobbler who will do it and you might need to mail them away.

 Beckett Simonon Dowler Cap Toe Fit & Sizing